CCDirectLink/ccbot/doc/EMOTES.md

 In this bot, emote names are referred to as 'emote references'.
 An emote reference need not be directly related to any aspect of the actual emote.

-The system in this bot has 3 tiers.
+The system in this bot has 4 tiers.

 Later tiers override previous tiers.

+1. Emote IDs (if the emote name given is a valid, known emote ID, that emote gets used)
-1. Scanned Emotes.
+2. Scanned Emotes.
-2. Owner-configured emotes.
+3. Owner-configured emotes.
-3. Guild-configured emotes.
+4. Guild-configured emotes.

 The scanned emotes are stored in the Global Emote Registry.